 Students are informed of the institution's safety policies and procedures contained in the plan during school and program orientations, and instructors reinforce them.
 Safety information is also available in the catalog which is posted on the school's website.
 The plan is also posted on the school's website.

-PROTECTION OF THE INSTITUTION'S TECHNICAL INFRASTRUCTURE PLAN
+TECHNICAL INFRASTRUCTURE PLAN

-The purpose of this plan is to ensure privacy, safety, and security of data contained within the technical infrastructure of the institution networks.
+The purpose of this plan is to ensure adequacy, improvements and protection of data contained within the technical infrastructure of the institution networks.